 When making an offer on a property, prepare for the fact you may have to increase it.

-But, only do this when it’s right!
-Here’s some examples of when that might be:
+But, only do this when it’s right, such as:

-What if you’re making an offer on a property via a sealed bid?
+What if you’re making an offer on a house via a sealed bid?
 Here, you’ll have no idea what other potential buyers are offering.

 Some tips include: